OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-16.md

 ## 2 Kings 16:1

 In the seventeenth year of Pekah son of Remaliah,
-Ahaz son of Jotham, king of Judah, was made king.
+Ahaz son of Jotham, king of Judah, began his reign.

 ## 2 Kings 16:2